herenturker/herenturker/README.md

 ## About Me
 I'm a passionate **kernel software developer** with a deep interest in low-level programming and robotics.
 Ever since I was 8 years old, I've been captivated by how technology works.
 This curiosity drives me to explore and create innovative solutions using software development.

-- I’m currently diving into **Assembly language** to get better at low-level programming.
+- I’m currently diving into **Assembly language and Rust** to get better at low-level programming.
 - I’m looking to collaborate on **open-source low-level projects**.
 - Fun fact: I enjoy dismantling gadgets to see how they work (and sometimes putting them back together!).
 -  And decided to be a software engineer when I was 8!